tzuntar/epictunes/README.md

 ## 🎵 About <a name = "about"></a>

 This is the repository of EpicTunes, the best music streaming platform out there.
+Visit it on [epictunes.tobija-zuntar.eu](https://epictunes.tobija-zuntar.eu).

 ## 🏁 Getting Started <a name = "getting_started"></a>